Efficient Group Lasso Regularized Rank Regression with Simulation-Based Tuning: Abstract

 \section{Abstract}

 High-dimensional regression often suffers from heavy-tailed noise and outliers, which can severely undermine the reliability of least-squares based methods.
-To improve robustness, we adopt a non-smooth Wilcoxon score based rank objective and incorporate structured group sparsity regularization, a natural generalization of the lasso, yielding a group lasso regularized rank regression method.
-By extending the tuning-free parameter selection scheme originally developed for the lasso, we introduce a data-driven, simulation-based tuning rule and further establish a finite-sample error bound for the resulting estimator.
-On the computational side, we develop a proximal augmented Lagrangian method for solving the associated optimization problem, which eliminates the singularity issues encountered in existing methods, thereby enabling efficient semismooth Newton updates for the subproblems.
-Extensive numerical experiments demonstrate the robustness and effectiveness of our proposed estimator against alternatives, and showcase the scalability of the algorithm across both simulated and real-data settings.
+To improve robustness, we adopt a non-smooth Wilcoxon score based rank objective and incorporate the group sparsity regularization.
+By extending the tuning-free property originally developed for the rank Lasso, we introduce a simulation-based tuning rule and further establish a finite-sample error bound for the resulting estimator.
+To solve the associated optimization problem, we develop a proximal augmented Lagrangian method, for which we provide a novel convergence analysis by proving the metric subregularity of the underlying non-polyhedral KKT mapping, while enabling efficient semismooth Newton updates for the subproblems.
+Extensive numerical experiments demonstrate the robustness and effectiveness of our proposed estimator against several leading alternatives, and showcase the efficiency and scalability of our algorithm compared to the state-of-the-art baseline in both simulated and real-data settings.